tkaryadis/squery-spark/README.md

 # Rationale

 SQL is a domain specific language, not a general programming language
 Python/Scala/Java are general programming languages, but not domain specific languages
-Use one or them, or combine them with code and queries in strings is problematic

-Clojure can do both, in simple way, its dynamic and functional running on JVM
+Clojure can do both, in simple way, simpler than all alternatives.

 Clojure is used because
 1. we can make domain specific language with it so we don't need SQL